Vyral/base-template/_posts/2020-12-09-why-is-winter-a-smart-time-to-sell.md

 Throughout 2020, COVID has created a sense of urgency with buyers to purchase homes while interest rates are low.
 With inventory also low, home prices are up because supply can’t keep up with demand.&nbsp;

 The numbers over the last 35 to 40 days suggest that buyer demand remains very strong.
-ShowingTime’s data shows that showings are up 62% from December 2019 to December 2020.
+ShowingTime’s data demonstrates that showings are up 62% from December 2019 to December 2020.
 We’ve been seeing a similar trend here, particularly in the Thanksgiving numbers. **Our market is still really strong for home sellers even during this time of year.**

 {% include pullquote.html %}